 New KC Department of Local Services

-PLEASE NOTE that John Taylor will be the guest speaker at our February 4, 2019, meeting.
+PLEASE NOTE that DLS Director John Taylor is rescheduled to be the guest speaker at our April 1, 2019, meeting.
 Please visit our meeting announcement (when published) for more information.
 Please come to this important meeting if you have any questions, concerns, and comments regarding this new Department of Local Services and Mr Taylor’s vision for its operation and interaction with the public.

 By unanimous vote, the Metropolitan King County Council on Monday, September 17, 2018, adopted Ordinance 2018-0312 to establish the new King County Department of Local Services.
 As noted in this announcement from Executive Constantine, the new department will consist of a Permitting Division for development permit reviews, code enforcement, and subarea planning; a Road Services Division with responsibility for 1,500 miles of County roads and 182 bridges; and the Community Services Area program.
 The new department will also contract for services from other County agencies.
 The Department of Local Services will be funded with existing revenues.
 The Executive will propose a 2019-2020 biennial King County budget on September 24.
 The Council will hold hearings on the proposal and is scheduled to adopt a County budget by Thanksgiving.
 Once that occurs, the new department will begin operations on January 1, 2019.
 With this action, King County is prepared to continue working with you on communication, outreach, and engagement with the residents of the unincorporated areas.
 More than 700 residents attended this year’s Community Service Area Town Hall meetings, and at four of those meetings, people were able to type their questions directly into an online application.
 The answers are posted to their questions on KC’s Local Services webpage – look for the yellow “Town hall Q&A’s” box on the right.
 Also on this page, the County’s online survey, “King County’s Local Services: What do you think?,” remains open until the end of the year, and you are asked to please share it with your neighbors so they can offer their thoughts.
 Executive Constantine released a one-minute video introduction to DLS which you are welcome to share with your neighbors.
 The Executive is expected to name the first Director of Local Services in October.